vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 1134 ( E. I. VII p.
 85 at p.
 91 ).
 HT1916--Great or Prime Minister'.
 Vide note 148 above and

 Vogel p.
 122. Occurs in Ambarnath Ins. of sake 782 (JB BRAS, vol. 9 p.
 219), Bhadana plates of Silāra Aparajita in sake 919 ( E. I. III p.
 267 at p.
 290 ), plate of Karpadeva in 1042 A. D. (E. I. vol. II. p.
 309), I A. vol. 11 p.
-242 in Vikrama year 1320 equal to Valabhi year 945 where inahānītyarāṇaka-Māladeva is said to have done all the business of the seal of Veraval Ins. of Arjunavarnadeva of Analillapātaka and where a Mahomedan donor from Hurmuz grants some income to a masjid built by him, Mussul
+242 in Vikrama year 1320 equal to Valabhi year 945 where inahānītyarāṇaka-Māladeva is said to have done all the business of the seal of Veraval Ins. of Arjunavarṇadeva of Analillapātaka and where a Mahomedan donor from Hurmuz grants some income to a masjid built by him, Mussul

 man congregations of Somanātha being appointed trustees. \#FIAT-High Officer.
 Vide Kautilya I. 12, V.1 &c. and Kama